misyltoad/HL2-GamepadUI/README.md

 ## What is here?

 Provided is the full GamepadUI code, as well as the .vpc projects to build it.
 Pre-built binaries for stock Source SDK 2013 are included as well (Windows only right now).

+The UI can be enabled by adding `-gamepadui` to the startup parameters.

 ## Compiling